 - Boiler Installation: A certified boiler installer must install the boiler.
 The installer must follow the manufacturer’s instructions and the state’s regulations regarding boiler installation.

 - Boiler Operation: The boiler owner must handle the boiler following the manufacturer’s instructions and the state’s regulations.
-The boiler must be handled by a certified operator who has finished an approved training program.
+A certified operator who has completed an approved training program must handle the boiler.

 - Boiler Maintenance: The boiler must be maintained following the manufacturer’s instructions and the state’s regulations.
 The boiler must be inspected periodically by a certified inspector to certify that it is in good condition and meets the state’s safety standards.